w1th4d/JarPlant-all-the-things/README.md

 [Burp Collaborator](https://portswigger.net/burp/documentation/collaborator)).
 Leaving this one unset or empty will have the implant skip DNS exfil queries.

-You may want to change the `CONF_TARGET_HOSTNAME` value to be aligned with your lab environment.
+You may want to set `CONF_TARGET_HOSTNAME_REGEX` to a regular expression that matches your lab environment.

 Build this project:
 ```